Prerequisites

 - Set the configuration name (choose a name that indicates it is for federating CKS tokens with AI Object Storage).

-- Enter the CKS cluster’s OIDC Issuer URL that you copied earlier into both the Issuer URL and Client ID (Audience) fields.
+- Enter the CKS cluster’s OIDC Issuer URL that you copied earlier into the Issuer URL field.

 -